learn-co-curriculum/dsc-document-classification-with-naive-bayes-lab/README.md

 test_df = pd.concat([X_test, y_test], axis=1)
 ```

-## Create the word frequency dictionary for each class
+## Create the Word Frequency Dictionary for Each Class

 Create a word frequency dictionary for each class.